ryanberger2/shine_heroku/README.md

 # Steps Remaining 10/25/2022

-## 1. Figure out how to connect Express.js to that database
+## 1. Figure out how to connect Express.js to database

-## 2. Look at some examples of other Express Heroku Postgres projects to see how they set stuff up
+## 2. Look at some examples of other Express Heroku Postgres projects to see how they set it up

 ## 3. Write create tables and populate tables scripts